EarthTaker/windwalker/Readme.md

 ## Application Architecture
    - View Layer - Displays server-rendered pages using Thymeleaf templates and Bootstrap for styling.
    - Controller Layer - Receives browser requests and REST API requests.
-   - Service Layer - Contains business logic and flight-search business logic.
+   - Service Layer - Contains user authentication, booking, and flight-search business logic.
    - Model Layer - Contains data models, DTOs, and entities representing users, authentication requests, flights, airports, and airlines.
    - Repository Layer - Retrieves and stores data using Spring Data JPA and the H2 In-Memory Database.
 Sample flight records are generated at runtime and stored in H2.